 Powerhouse Roaring 20s

-In July 1955, after the hotel was sold during a bankruptcy sale, only the Del Mar Plunge and the Powerhouse remained unsold.
-It was not until 1958 that the powerhouse found an owner and was turned into a nightclub.
-The Powerhouse Roaring 20s, featured waitresses dressed as flappers, and waiters and bartenders in derbies and vests.
-The night club opened October 1958 and then closed in 1962.
+In July 1955, after the hotel was sold during a bankruptcy sale, only the Del Mar Plunge and the Powerhouse remained.
+Three years later, the Powerhouse found a new owner and was transformed into a nightclub.
+The Powerhouse Roaring 20s featured waitresses dressed as flappers, and waiters and bartenders in derbies and vests.
+The nightclub remained in operation from October 1958 to 1962.

 Desalination Water Plant